-Structural insulated panels, or SIPs, are pieces of insulation bonded on each side to (typically) two skins of oriented strand board (OSB).
+Structural insulated panels are, in simple terms, pieces of insulative foam sandwiched between two boards of oriented strand board (OSB) used as a construction system for buildings.
 These blank panels start their life in a 1.2m-wide format and come in various standardised heights from 2.4m to 7.45m.

 The panels are then cut to size, timber edge pieces added and any openings formed.
-The same panel is used for the external wall, any internal loadbearing walls and the roof panels.
+The same type of structural insulated panel is used for building the external walls, any internal loadbearing walls and the roof panels.

 Factory-made SIPs panels will be more accurate than on-site cut timber frames, and this helps to limit gaps in construction.
 This, along with the inherent airtightness of oriented strand boards (OSB) and a rigid insulation core, helps to limit air leakage in the building, making SIPs a great fit for Passivhaus projects.